 - For payments remitted at your bank, online, or third party payments, please allow for sufficient time for your payment to be received.
 Your payment is not received at the City the same day you make your payment.

-Yes, you can access your tax account 24/7 with a "MyCity" account.
-Check your property tax account balance and home owner grant status, view current & past tax information, payment history, & property assessment values.
-All you need is your property tax notice or folio number & access code, an email address & a computer.
+Yes, you can access your property tax account 24/7 with a "MyCity" account.
+Check your property tax account balance and Home Owner Grant status, view current & past tax information, payment history, and property assessment values.
+All you need is your tax notice or folio number & access code, an email address & a computer.

 No, the amount of taxes on your bill cannot be appealed.
-You can, however, appeal your assessment.
+Your total property tax amound depends on the assessed value of your home, which is determined by BC Assessment.
+If you wish, you may appeal your assessment through BC Assessment.
 Your assessment notice is mailed to you at the beginning of January each year.
-The appeal deadline is January 31, 2017.

-Claim your home owner grant (if eligible), and send it in with a partial payment, or no payment before the due date.
+Claim your Home Owner Grant (if eligible) through the provincial government before the due date.
+If you can, make a partial tax payment to the City before the due date.
 You will receive a penalty only on the outstanding balance as of the due date and then there will be no more charges until January 1.
 On January 1, outstanding balances are charged daily interest.

-The home owner grant is considered taxes owing until claimed.
-If the grant application is received or applied for after the due date the 10% penalty will be applied.
-The home owner grant must be applied for each year.
+The Home Owner Grant is considered taxes owing until claimed.
+It must be applied for each year.
+If the grant application is received or applied for after the due date, a 10% penalty will be applied to all unpaid property tax balances on October 1, 2020.

 Property Tax Notices are mailed the last week of May.
 Non-receipt of a tax notice does not excuse a property owner from payment.
-Past due payments and Home Owner Grant applications will be subject to a 10% penalty, levied July 4, 2018.
+Past due payments and Home Owner Grant applications will be subject to a late payment penalty.

 If you do not receive a tax notice, please contact: